alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/08-Adding-User-Functionality-Likes-And-Comments.md

     }
 ```

-We are now at the stage of writing JavaScript using a ``Fetch`` command to add our like to the database.
+We are now at the stage of writing JavaScript using a ``Fetch`` command to add our Like to the database.

-Our thumb icon has a button click with an id of ``btnLike``.
+Our thumb icon has a button click with an Id of ``btnLike``.
 We create an ``addEventListener`` to capture this click.

 Getting the ``BlogPostId`` is easy as it comes from our model.

-Th get the ``userId`` we have to inject the UserManager from Identity.
+To get the ``userId`` we have to inject the UserManager from Identity.
 We can do this by adding the following into ``Details.cshtml``.

 ```bash
     @using Microsoft.AspNetCore.Identity